HOW TO CONSOLIDATE AND SETTLE YOUR DEBTS WITH A CONSUMER PROPOSAL

 In my case,...Read More »

 A news article published in the New York Times describes an alleged practice in the United States in which certain banks are systematically ignoring discharge orders granted to individuals who had filed personal bankruptcy.
-These discharged bankrupts...Read More »
+These discharged bankrupts continue to be hounded by their...Read More »

 The Financial Consumer Agency of Canada website has a comprehensive guide to credit reports called Understanding your Credit Report and Credit Score, here.

 Each item in the table of contents links to a page containing valuable information about credit reports.
-Pretty...Read More »
+Pretty much everything you need...Read More »

-When a consumer proposal is filed by a bankruptcy trustee with the Office of the Superintendent of Bankruptcy (“OSB”), the trustee will send a copy of the proposal to your creditors for their review and evaluation.
+When a consumer proposal is filed by a Licensed Insolvency Trustee with the Office of the Superintendent of Bankruptcy (“OSB”), the trustee will send a copy of the proposal to your creditors for their review and evaluation.

-Your creditors have 45 days from the date your proposal was...Read More »
+Your creditors have 45 days from the date your proposal...Read More »

-“Who is the best bankruptcy trustee in Toronto?”
+“Who is the best Licensed Insolvency Trustee in Toronto?”

 If you came across this blog post after entering this search query into Google, you’re not alone.
-This is one of the most obvious questions to ask when seeking the services of a Toronto bankruptcy trustee.
+This is one of the most obvious questions to ask when seeking the services of a Toronto Licensed Insolvency Trustee.

 This is a question that is often asked.
 The answer is pretty simple: